Speed wobble: In two-wheeled vehicles

 Wobble or shimmy begins when some otherwise minor irregularity accelerates the wheel to one side.
 The irregularity may be a wheel which is out-of-round, out-of-true, or out-of-balance.
 As the wheel rotates, it will exert a cyclic load to the vehicle frame, which if matched with the system's (vehicle and attached accessories) resonant frequency, can produce a speed wobble.
 During the wheel rotation, a restoring force is applied in phase with the progress of the irregularity, and the wheel turns to the other side where the process is repeated.
 If there is insufficient damping in the steering the oscillation will increase until system failure.
 The oscillation frequency can be changed by changing the forward speed, making the bike stiffer or lighter, or increasing the stiffness of the steering, of which the rider is a main component.
 While wobble or shimmy can be easily remedied by adjusting speed, position, or grip on the handlebar, it can be fatal if left uncontrolled.

 Other things being equal, speed wobble is generally less likely to occur in a mountain bike compared to a road bike, because a mountain bike's frame generally has more damping from the suspension system, and the tire knobs also produce some damping between the vehicle and road interface.

 Since shimmy frequency is independent of bike speed, gyroscopic effects "are clearly not essential to the phenomenon."
 The top five influences on wobble have been found to be lateral stiffness of the front tire, steering damper, height of bike center of mass, distance of bike center of mass from rear wheel, and cornering stiffness of the front tire.

 An academic paper that investigated wobble through physical experimentation and computer modeling concludes: "the influence on wobble mode of front tire characteristics, front frame inertia and chassis stiffness were shown.
 In particular, it shows that [by] increasing front tire inflation, chassis stiffness, and front frame inertia about steering axis and decreasing sideslip stiffness of front tire, wobble mode damping is improved, promoting vehicle stability."

 In single-wheeled mobility devices

-Speed wobbles occur on electric unicycles (EUC) and single-wheeled skateboards (such as a Onewheel).
+Speed wobbles occur on electric unicycles (EUC) and single-wheeled skateboards (such as Onewheel).
 "To fix Onewheel wobbles, both feet need to be repositioned by inching them to a position that properly provides a center of gravity.
 The Onewheel’s controller is designed to only balance the board from front-to-back having no control of the side-to-side movement."